Taufik-Aegis/android-bootcamp/modules/component.md

 }
 ```

 We create Activity subclass `MainActivity` which extends `Activity`.
-We also already implemented `onCreate()` method contains `setContentView()` method and passed `activity_main.xml` resource ID.
+We also already implemented `onCreate()` method containing `setContentView()` method and passed `activity_main.xml` resource ID.
 This means, current `MainActivity` will display view as defined in `activity_main.xml`.

-### XML Layout for Activity
+### Inflating XML Layout

 The most common way to define a layout using views is with an XML layout file saved in your application resources.
 This way, you can maintain the design of your user interface separately from the source code that defines the activity's behavior.
 Note that you also can create layout using Java code, but we will not discuss this because it is not common approach.

 When your app get executed (when user launch the app) all the XML is actually **inflated** into Java memory space as if you actually wrote Java code.
-So, it’s only Java code that runs. **Inflating** is a process that convert XML layout into Java code layout.
+So, it’s only Java code that runs. **Inflating** is a process when XML layout resource is parsed and converted into a hierarchy of View objects in Java.

 ### Activity Lifecycle